eRoots-Analytics/ACDC-OPF-training/acdc_power_flow.md

 | $P_{ac}$      | Active power control at the AC side (to side)      |
 | $Q_{ac}$      | Reactive power control at the AC side (to side)    |
 | $P_{dc}$      | Active power control at the DC side (from side)    |

-We must also know that for every DC sub-grid there must be a $Vm$ set point.
-This can be thought of as a DC slack.

-Since we must ensure equal number of unknowns and equations globally, there is a control compatibility theory that states the following rules:

 ## Putting all together